supabase/supabase-js/packages/core/postgrest-js/README.md

 ## License

-This repo is liscenced under MIT.
+This repo is licensed under MIT License.

 ## Credits